 Beets includes its own Echo Nest API key, but you can apply for your own for free from the EchoNest.
-To specify your own API key, add the key to your .beetsconfig as the value apikey in a section called echonest\tempo like so:
+To specify your own API key, add the key to your configuration file as the value for apikey under the key echonest_tempo like so:

 '''

-[echonest_tempo]
+echonest_tempo:

-apikey=YOUR_API_KEY
+apikey: YOUR_API_KEY

 '''

 In addition, the autofetch config option lets you disable automatic tempo fetching during import.
-To do so, add this to your $\sim$ /.beetsconfig:
+To do so, add this to your config.yaml:

 '''

-[echonest_tempo]
+echonest_tempo:

-autofetch: no
+auto: no

 '''